George Thornley: Life

 George Thornley was born in 1614.
-He was the son of a certain Thomas Thornley described as "of Cheshire", and was at Repton School under Thomas Whitehead, the first master appointed on the re-founding of the school in 1621.
+He was the son of Thomas Thornley described as "of Cheshire", and studied at Repton School under Thomas Whitehead, the first master appointed on the re-founding of the school in 1621.
 Whitehead's usher at the time, John Lightfoot, was afterwards master of St. Catherine's, and was elected Vice-Chancellor of the University of Cambridge in 1655.
 Whitehead sent many of his scholars to his old college, Christ's, and it was here that Thornley was admitted sizar—sizarships were given to poor students—under Mr. King in 1631.
 This King is the Edward King who is the subject of Milton’s Lycidas, and Milton resided at Christ's from 1625 to 1632.
 In 1635 Thornley proceeded Bachelor in Arts, and we hear no more of him, save that in his forty-fourth year he is described upon the title-page of his Daphnis and Chloe as "Gentleman".